DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

    To set jenkins to run the secret scanning stage on each commit or pull request:

    * Install PLugin for Git integration:
-   -> Go to Manage jenkins > Manage plugins, and install plugind like Github integration or BItbucket integration to link my repository with Jenkins.
+   -> Go to Manage jenkins > Manage plugins, and install plugin like Github integration or BItbucket integration to link my repository with Jenkins.

    2- Create a NEW pipeline job:
    - In Jenkins, create a new pipeline job.
    - Link this job to my repositoy in the job setting (under source code management), and specify branch triggers.

-   3- COnfigure BUild triggers:
+   3- COnfigure Build triggers:

    - In the job configuration, scroll down to build triggers.
    - Enable Github hook trigger for GITScm polling to allow jenkins to trigger a build on each push.